 In recent years, the School Board Members have used the general fund balance to balance our annual budgets.
 Unfortunately, the general fund balance will not be able to continue this practice and decisions of curtailing or eliminating programs will need to be addressed.
-The 2021-22 budget was submitted with a deficit.
+The 2021-22 and 2022-23 budgets were submitted with a deficit.
 The District has received advances to cover payroll and debt payments from PDE for their Basic Education Fund Subsidy.